Set Departure Dates 2018: June 25th – 29th. Five Days.

 For the horseback sojourner this ride on gentle mountain trails across the Madison Range offers awe inspiring scenery, the opportunity to see a large variety of native wildlife, and a relaxing visit to a land rich in western history.

-Custom Trips of four to six days in length are available in June and late August for private party bookings of five or more participants.
+Custom Trips of four to six days in length are available for private party bookings of five or more participants.